Flagsmith/flagsmith-docs/docs/advanced-use/edge-api.md

 :::tip

-The Edge API is currently in beta.
+The Edge API is currently in Beta.
 If you want to join the beta programme, please connect with us in [Discord](https://discord.gg/hFhxNtXzgm), via the chat widget at the bottom of this page or by emailing support@flagsmith.com

 :::

-Once you have had your project added to the beta, all you will need to do is point your SDK to a new Flagsmith Edge API URL.
-This URL will point to our edge Cloudfront CDN.
+Once you have had your Project added to the Beta, all you will need to do is point your SDK to a new Flagsmith Edge API URL.
+This URL will point to our Edge CDN.
 That's it!

+The easiest way to do this is to upgrade to the latest version of the Flagsmith SDK for your language.

+If you are unable to upgrade, you can manually point the existing SDK to the Edge API endpoint.
 So for example, in the Java SDK we just add the `withApiUrl` line:

 ```java
 FlagsmithClient flagsmithClient = FlagsmithClient.newBuilder()